-NEP Expands All-Calrec Fleet With Two New Artemis Beam Consoles
+NEP Supershooters to Expand its All-Calrec Fleet With Two New Artemis Beam Consoles

 HEBDEN BRIDGE, U.K. -- Dec.
 14, 2011 -- Calrec Audio today announced that Pittsburgh-based mobile production company NEP Supershooters has purchased two Calrec Artemis Beam mixing consoles for its all-Calrec fleet.
 The Artemis consoles will be installed ...